 - Whilst it’s not a cheap place, you can do Finland on a budget.

 Getting to Rovaniemi

 - Plane – Daily flights between Rovaniemi and Helsinki are operated by Finnair and Norweigan.
-There’s direct flights from London Gatwick between October and March.
+There are direct flights from London Gatwick between October and March.

-- Coach – Services by Matkahuolto and Onnibus, offers services in most of Finland.
+- Coach – Matkahuolto offers services in most of Finland.